Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > World Physics/Rigidbody and World Physics/Rigidbody/Collider are set up for a physics demo.
 A cube falls and collides with the world.
 >
-> If you want to see the demo, move World Physics/RigidbodyTarget out of the World Physics hierarchy, to the base of the avatar, and raise the height.
-You can take this in-game or use the emulator for testing.
+> If you want to see the demo work, move World Physics/RigidbodyTarget out of the World Physics hierarchy and to the base of the avatar.
+Lift the RigidbodyTarget position on the Y axis, so there is room for the cube to fall.
+You use the emulator or test in-game.
 >
 > Review the readyPhysics and handlePhysics layers that were merged into your FX controller.
 >
-> The readyPhysics layer is used to turn off the collider components in the mirror reflection copy of your avatar.
-Edit the "Fix Colliders.anim" to turn off any collider component you use for physics.
+> The readyPhysics layer is used to turn off the collider components in the local mirror reflection copy of your avatar.
+Edit the "Fix Colliders.anim" to disable any collider component you use for physics.
 >
 > The handlePhysics layer is for the physics demo.
 The layer waits for the "Physics" local parameter to be True before animating the rigidbody.
 You should similarly wait for the "Physics" parameter to be True before starting your physics simulation.
 >